CryptologyExchange/api/README.md

 After a place order message is received by Cryptology (TBD) the following messages will be sent over web socket connection.
-All order related messages are partner specific (i.e. you can't receive any of these messages for regular user or other partner orders).
+All order related messages are user specific (i.e. you can't receive any of these messages for regular user or other user orders).
 The `time` parameter is a list of two integers.
 The first one is a UNIX timestamp in the UTC time zone.
 The second value is a number of microseconds.